sendOnMyimager(file, client_key, project_key)

 Purpose:

-function allows developers to upload images to a MyImager account and store them in the cloud.
+The sendOnMyimager function allows developers to upload images to a MyImager account and store them in the cloud.
 After uploading, the function returns essential information about the image, such as:

 - URL: A direct link to access the uploaded image.